Big man, soft approach

 Right now, Make It Awkward is focusing on its inclusivity summit in February.
-The three-day event that takes place in Edmonton at the Westin Hotel and will feature a host of speakers and events focusing on the inclusivity of race, religion, and sexual orientation.
-Tickets to the event run from $197 to $455, depending on whether you choose to get meals with your attendance or not.
-A live stream is planned for the summit as well.
+The three-day event at the Westin Hotel will feature a host of speakers and events focusing on the inclusivity of race, religion, and sexual orientation.
+Tickets to the event run from $197 to $455.
+A live stream is planned.

 “The reason it’s a summit and not a conference is because it is so inclusive of music, food, culture, and networking,” Lipscombe says.
 “I didn’t want it to be sitting down and watching a PowerPoint presentation.
 It’s going to be a moving experience that hopefully sits with you for life.”

-Other attendees include mayor Don Iveson, former Edmonton Oiler and sports commentator Georges Laraque, and actor Quintin Aaron, who starred in the Oscar-winning film, The Blind Side.
+Other scheduled attendees include Iveson, former Edmonton Oiler and sports commentator Georges Laraque, and actor Quinton Aaron, who starred in the Oscar-winning film, The Blind Side.

 “Ideally, we’re looking for leaders within their social circles,” Lipscombe says.
 “We want active attendees who will take what lesson they learn and implement it into their environments, whether that is at school, work, or wherever.”